xrdocs/automation/_tutorials/wae-smart-licensing.md

 [wae@wae ~]$ license_check
 There are no licenses available.

-WAE Server: "192.0.0.80"
+WAE Server: "198.18.134.30"
 ```

-### Register Cisco WAE with the Cisco Smart Software Manager
+### Generate registration token using Cisco Smart Software Manager

-In order to do this, Go to software.cisco.com and select Smart Software Manager > Manage Licenses.
+In order to do this, proceed to software.cisco.com and select **Smart Software Manager > Manage Licenses**.

-Undere General > Product Instance Registration Tokens, select New Token.
+Under **General > Product Instance Registration Tokens**, select New Token.
 Enter the description, expiry date and desired number of users.
-After the registraton token is generated, download the registration token.
-Use a text editor to open the Token file.
-Copy the Token string for use in product instance registration.
+After the registration token is generated, download the  file.
+Use a text editor to open and copy the Token string for use in the next step.

-### Enable Smart Licensing and register WAE server
+### Enable and register WAE server for Smart Licensing

-Login to WAE Web user interface (https://<wae-ip-address>:8443/) using the admin user and password entered when installing WAE.
-On the WAE WebUI Dashboard, select Smart Licensing.
+Login to WAE Web UI (https://<wae-ip-address>:8443/) using the admin user and password.
+On the WAE Web UI Dashboard, select Smart Licensing.

 ![WAE WebUI Smart Licensing Selection]({{site.baseurl}}/images/screenshot 2021-08-19 14.19.34.png)

 Select Enable Smart Licensing

 ![Enable Smart Licensing Selection]({{site.baseurl}}/images/screenshot 2021-08-19 14.20.24.png)

 Select Register in order to register WAE with Cisco Smart Software Licensing.

 ![Register Smart Licensing Selection]({{site.baseurl}}/images/screenshot%202021-08-19%2014.20.44.png)![screenshot 2021-08-19 14.20.44.png]({{site.baseurl}}/images/screenshot 2021-08-19 14.20.44.png)